Augmented sixth chord: Other functions

 In the late Romantic period and other musical traditions, especially jazz, other harmonic possibilities of augmented sixth variants and sonorities outside its function as a predominant were explored, exploiting their particular properties.
 An example of this is through the "reinterpretation" of the harmonic function of a chord: since a chord could simultaneously have more than one enharmonic spelling with different functions (i.e., both predominant as a German sixth and dominant as a dominant seventh), its function could be reinterpreted mid-phrase.
 This heightens both chromaticism by making possible the tonicization of remotely related keys, and possible dissonances with the juxtaposition of remotely related keys.

-The French sixth sees a lot of non-functional use in much Russian music of the late-Romantic period.
-Due to its construction of two tritones separated by a major third, it has transpositional invariance and is often used to create tonal ambiguity in highly chromatic music of the 19th century.
-This use actually began in Germany with its use by Wagner and Bruckner (eg. the prelude from Tristan und Ysolde and Bruckner's third symphony), but is most notable in Russian works such as Rimsky-Korsakov's Scheherezade and Scriabin's Prometheus: The Poem of Fire.
+The French sixth saw much non-functional use in Russian music of the late-Romantic period.
+Due to its construction of two tritones separated by a major third, it has transpositional invariance and was often used to create tonal ambiguity in highly chromatic music of the nineteenth century.
+This use actually began with its use by Wagner and Bruckner (eg. the prelude from Tristan und Isolde and Bruckner's third symphony), but is most notable in Russian works such as Rimsky-Korsakov's Scheherezade and Scriabin's Prometheus: The Poem of Fire.
 The chord is separated by only a single note from the half-diminished chord, or the "Tristan chord," as well as the German sixth or dominant seventh.
 Tonal ambiguity is created by the French sixth as it is symmetrical about a tritone, for example, the notes of a French sixth chord built on G are the same as the notes as the chord built on C sharp, up to enharmonic equivalence.
-Due to this tonal ambiguity, the French sixth is often used in lieu of the triad and carries with it an unresolved and uneasy sound.
+Due to this tonal ambiguity, the French sixth was often used in lieu of the triad, carrying with it an unresolved sonority.